 Every month for ten months after the town is cleared, fifty settlers of various professions are sent to live in Kelmarane.

-• After the first month, a thief named Radi Hamedi embeds himself in the community, passing on information to his criminal connections in the nearby town of Bronze Hook.
+- After the first month, a thief named Radi Hamedi embeds himself in the community, passing on information to his criminal connections in the nearby town of Bronze Hook.

-• After two months, an evil minor genie named Zyandian will approach the PCs in disguise, trying to get them to steal the Scroll of Kakishon from the Carrion King’s lair.
+- After two months, an evil minor genie named Zyandian will approach the PCs in disguise, trying to get them to steal the Scroll of Kakishon from the Carrion King’s lair.

-• After three months, there are enough people to get the battle market going, filling the stalls with traveling merchants and the arena with willing combatants.
+- After three months, there are enough people to get the battle market going, filling the stalls with traveling merchants and the arena with willing combatants.

 The mythic Scroll of Kakishon: If rumors of the scroll’s location reach the general public, all sorts of freaks and weirdos from Bronze Hook will try to claim it, none less threatening than the jackalwere crime boss Father Jackal (11.8), who has promised to acquire it for the Merchants of Leng.
 It takes two weeks for an expert (11.8 Rayhan or 7.8 Glos for instance) to learn how to activate the scroll.
-If the scroll is activated, it brings the user and anyone else present into a tropical paradise demiplane, but unfortunately releases an efreet general Jhavhuland his army of genies into the material world.
+If the scroll is activated, it brings the user and anyone else present into a tropical paradise demiplane, but unfortunately releases an efreet general Jhavhul and his army of genies into the material world.
 If the party stays in the demiplane for even a day at this stage, Jhavhul will has his servants send it them to his cursed estate in the City of Brass (2.2)

-The Jackal’s Price: After the Carrion King is slain, it takes about a week for a gnoll strike to nunite under a prophet named Shiz and her captains, ranger Vlark and cleric Zjuja.
+The Jackal’s Price: After the Carrion King is slain, it takes about a week for a gnoll strike force to unite under a prophet named Shiz and her captains, ranger Vlark and cleric Zjuja.
 They seek revenge against the Carrion King’s killers as well as the recovery of magic items, especially if the Scroll of Kakishon is taken.
 (8 human mercenaries, 15 gnolls, 12 hyenas, 1 ettin, and the three leaders prone to infighting)

 The Final Wish: After the Scroll of Kakishon unleashes a genie army, Jhavhul sends one detachment to seize Kelmarane (9.8) while he himself establishes a lava-filled court underneath the lowest level of the House of the Beast (3.5).
 The corrupt city of Bronze Hook offers tribute to him to avoid outright invasion, for now.
 Meanwhile, Jhavhul’s genie foes arrive to do war with him, led by a noble genie called Nefeshti.
 They gather in the old monastery outside Kelmarane (9.8) Jhavhul’s dark scheme involves forcing mortals to wish for his accumulated power.
 This rampant wishing creates magical “wishwarps” that harrow the land, making magic unpredictable.
 Since he can grant three wishes a day, and he has only a few wishes to go before he finally achieves some terrible apotheosis, there is some kind of ticking clock before Pale Mountain erupts, destroying Kelmarane, and the ascended Jhavhul leaves for the Plane of Fire.